single-spa/single-spa.js.org/website/versioned_docs/version-5.x/separating-applications.md

 Typically, the single-spa applications compile themselves separately with babel and/or webpack.

-Note that you can also use the [monorepo methodology](https://medium.com/netscape/the-case-for-monorepos-907c1361708a) which allows for separate builds without having separate code repositories.

 Advantages:

 - npm install is familiar and easy to set up